Heiko Herrlich

 Heiko Herrlich (born 3 December 1971) is a German football manager and former player who played as a striker.
-He last managed FC Augsburg.

 Club career

 Herrlich played 258 matches (1989–2004) in the Bundesliga and scored 75 goals for Bayer 04 Leverkusen, Borussia Mönchengladbach and Borussia Dortmund.
 With Borussia Dortmund he won the German championship in 1996 and 2002, the Champions League and the Intercontinental Cup in 1997.
 With Borussia Mönchengladbach he won the DFB-Pokal in 1995, which he had also won in 1993 with Bayer Leverkusen.

 In autumn 2000, it was discovered that he had a malignant brain tumor.
 He was successfully treated with radiation therapy and returned to Bundesliga action 2001 but was not able to return to his former glory as a player.
 He ended his professional career in 2004 after several injuries.

 International career

 In 1995, Herrlich played five matches for the Germany national team, all in qualifying matches for UEFA Euro 1996.
 He scored once, against Wales, but missed the final tournament, which Germany won, due to injury.